 Choose proper components.
 From a DIY perspective, this especially important:

-- Many times I see the last link of the chain welded to the trailer frame.
+- Many times I see the last link of a chain welded to the trailer frame.
 Sounds good, but welding induces extreme heat, and that changes the temper, reducing strength.
-This makes the last (attaching) link the weakest one in the chain.
+This makes the last (attaching) link the weakest.
 Don’t do this.

 - Attach chains to the trailer tongue in a way they naturally accommodate forces in – fore and aft – and side to side.
 Don’t attach them in ways where the forces will bend or break the attaching elements.

 - Also, don’t attach safety chains to the bottom of the tongue where they will grind off if the trailer tongue is scraping the ground.

 - Use the right length of chain.
-This sounds like a statement of the obvious, but there is a lot to it.
-For instance, the “Right” length for a bumper hitch may not be the “Right” length for the same trailer with a drawbar.
+This sounds obvious, but there is a lot to it.
+For instance, the “Right” length for a bumper hitch may not be “Right” for the same trailer with a drawbar.
 For this reason, I recommend that chains are NOT permanent.
 Instead, use connecting links (rated higher than the chain) so you can adjust length.
 Or one of these Good Ways to Shorten a Chain.

 - Don’t twist the chains to modify length.
 This is a bad idea on several levels which we discuss in this post on Chain Twist.

 Follow the Best Practices for Trailer Safety Chains below.
 Also read this article about where and how to attach the chains.
 The article shows many ways – both good and bad.

 When installed and used properly, chains provide an extra measure of safety for towing trailers.
 However, there are many people that don’t like trailer safety chains — not because of safety, but because implementation is so often improper.
 So what are the choices?

 First, cables are becoming more and more accepted.
 Cables offer a quieter approach, and they can be much stronger for the size and weight.
 The big drawbacks are with length.
 They don’t adjust length, and you can’t fit them to the right length without other devices like chain links or carabiners.
 They are not allowed in all areas, so check your laws.